Table of Contents

 3. Low-Level Audio Features: These features include amplitude envelope, energy, zero-crossing rate, and so on.
 These are generally the statistical features that get extracted from the audio.

 Some audio features yield information on a 20-100 milliseconds time frame (short chunks of audio signals) and hence are called instantaneous features.
 Some yield information on a 2-20 sec time frame and are called segment-level features.
-These features give information about a musical phrase or lyrics.
-The third category is called global features and they provide information about the whole sound (algorithmic aggregate of features for the raw audio signals).
+These features give information about musical phrases or lyrics.
+The third category is called global features, and they provide information about the whole sound (algorithmic aggregate of features for the raw audio signals).

 The audio feature extraction from time and frequency domains is required for manipulation of the signals to remove unwanted noise and balance the time-frequency ranges.
 The time domain-based feature extraction yields instantaneous information about the audio signals like the energy of the signal, zero-crossing rate, and amplitude envelope.
 The frequency domain-based audio feature extraction reveals the frequency content of the audio signals, band energy ratio, and so on.
 We use the time-frequency representation to calculate the rate of change in spectral bands of an audio signal.